Visual snow syndrome and neck instability

 The patient would have visited multiple specialists without any explanation as to why his/her vision is blurry and can not be focused.
 The patient will report that various eye specialists ran a series of various diagnostic tests looking for any hint or clue as to what was causing the visual disturbances.
 Most if not all these people’s tests came back negative.

 The patient will then report that they saw a Neurologist and ENT doctor and were given various medications including antibiotics, B12 shots, and steroids without help.
 MRI with and without contrast of the head, neck, and MR angiogram of the neck with and without contrast all were negative.
 Eventually, a chiropractor will be consulted.
 For many people, it is the chiropractor who identified cervical spine instability as a possible culprit.

 Please see my companion article Chronic Neck Pain and Blurred or Double Vision Problems

-“Because the pathophysiology is unclear, the treatment course is also unclear.”
+“Because the pathophysiology (of visual snow syndrome) is unclear, the treatment course is also unclear.”